stony0411/Mini-Project-02/README.md

 # Mini-Project-02

-Stark-main folder is the script from "https://github.com/researchmm/Stark", it is used to implement the training and evluating process. project2.ipynb is the training script we will be used to replace command lines and generate graphs.
+Stark-main folder is the script from "https://github.com/researchmm/Stark".
+TransT folder is the script from "https://github.com/chenxin-dlut/TransT".
+The strcuture will remain the same but training set and parameters are modfied.
+For those two procedures, "%PYTHONPATH%" enviroment parameters need to be changed before switching the procedure. project2.ipynb will contain some modified command lines procedure and graph generating codes.